cloudos_cli.utils.details

 Creates formatted job details output from job data in multiple formats.

-This function processes job details from the CloudOS API response and outputs the information in a user-specified format (stdout table, JSON, or CSV).
+This function processes job details from the Lifebit Platform API response and outputs the information in a user-specified format (stdout table, JSON, or CSV).
 It also optionally creates configuration files with job parameters.

 Parameters: